 We the People: The US Constitution in Today's World

-As the US reflects on 250 years, Tom Ginsburg and Aziz Huq discuss the role of the Constitution, how it compares with other democracies, and its relevance today.
+As the US reflects on 250 years, Tom Ginsburg and Aziz Huq join Leigha Crout to discuss the role of the Constitution, how it compares with other democracies, and how it functions today.

 The US Constitution and its Framers hold a uniquely venerated position in American democracy.
-But as the nation marks its 250th anniversary, fundamental questions about the Constitution's relevance have emerged.
+But as the nation marks its 250th anniversary, fundamental questions about the Constitution's role in today's world have emerged.
+Does the Constitution still protect the rights and freedoms it was designed to guarantee?
 What makes the American constitutional system different from other democracies?
-Does the Constitution still protect the rights and freedoms it was designed to guarantee?
 And what determines whether a constitution remains resilient when tested?
-Join legal scholars Tom Ginsburg and Aziz Huq for a conversation about what American constitutionalism means in practice today.
+Join legal scholars Tom Ginsburg and Aziz Huq, moderated by Leigha Crout, for a conversation about what American constitutionalism means in practice today.

 About the Speakers